 Here are some questions to ask when interviewing a group home:

 If your child is on the HCS Waiver, they still have many living options other than a group home.
-Under the Companion Care program (formerly called adult foster care), your child can live with you – and you could get paid as their caregiver or hire caregivers to come into your home.
+Under the Host Home/Companion Care program (formerly called adult foster care), your child can live with you – and you could get paid as their caregiver or hire caregivers to come into your home.
 Your home would have to meet certain criteria and would be checked by HHSC.
+To learn more, ask your service coordinator and connect with other parents to learn about their experiences.

 Some parents also use HCS or other waiver funds to set up independent living situations for their children – either alone or with roommates – in a private home or apartment.